 Using the survey method and based on the Propensity Score Matching (PSM) technique, the present study investigates this issue based on the data collected in 2020 through the self-report questionnaire technique.
 Due to the preventive nature of the study and the well-documented benefits of religious involvement, participation in the study was voluntary.
 The observation unit of the study included all people over 18 years in Isfahan, and because of the impossibility of analyzing and examining all members of the statistical population, the sample size with a coefficient of +5 and -5 and a confidence interval of 95% was calculated as including 363 people.
-In the present study, cluster sampling was used to select a number of sampling areas from among the fifteen districts of Isfahan.
-Then, from these sampling areas, the required number of samples was selected.
+In the present study, cluster sampling was used to select a number of sampling areas, the required number of samples was selected.
 The reliability of the research instrument was also measured based on Cronbach's alpha method.
 Table (1) in the appendix gives full information about the samples.